wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 Each simulated cache object consists a tag array for storing address tags and eviction information, a replacement policy object that is purely logical, a coherence controller object which maintains the coherence states and shared vectors of each block, and access latencies for reading the tag array (`accLat`) and invalidating a block (`invLat`) respectively.
+The following table lists all data members of `class Cache` and a short description.
+In the following sections we will discuss these cache components individually.